NBA Players

 Westbrook’s initial Nike endorsement under the Jordan brand lasted five years; in 2017, Nike offered him a 10-year extension.
 According to Forbes, Westbrook earns an estimated $12 million/year from the deal.

-His first signature shoe was released that same year, and it bucked the typical naming trend from most signature shoe lines.
+His first signature shoe was released that same year, bucking the typical naming trend in most signature shoe lines.
 Instead, Russell’s shoe was called the Jordan Why Not.
 Since signing his mega-extension, Westbrook has released six signature Jordan shoes.

 In addition to his Jordan deal, Westbrook has also been active with various commercial work and brand advertisements, including the following: